ywangd/stash/README.md

   [@briarfox](https://github.com/briarfox),
   [@dgelessus](https://github.com/dgelessus) and
   [@jsbain](https://github.com/jsbain).
-These scripts range from performing regular shell tasks to advanced terminal utilities like `ssh`.
+These scripts range from performing regular shell tasks to advanced utilities like `ssh`and `git`.
 Note the scripts are by no means complete when compared to a real Linux shell.
-The scripts will be gradually expanded should the need arise.
-It is also expected and appreciated that the community would come up with more scripts.
+The script collection will be gradually expanded should the need arise.
+It is also expected and appreciated that the community would come up with more scripts (you .
     * `alias.py`
     * `cat.py`
     * `cd.py`